 The camping season usually extends from Memorial Day to about mid-September.
 Fee boxes are located at each campground.
 Regulations and camping limits are posted at each campground.
 In developed campgrounds, there is a 10 day camping limit except for the 6 day limit during irrigation at Outlet, Glacier View and Point Campgrounds located at Redfish Lake.
 Approximately, fifty percent of the sites are first come first serve.

 Areas for Campground Camping at Sawtooth National Recreation Area

 Major watersheds on the Sawtooth NRA include the North and Middle Fork of the Boise River, South Fork of the Payette River, Big Wood River and East Fork and Main Salmon River.
 Regulations regarading fishing seasons, bag limit, and licenses are established by the Idaho Department of Fish and Game.
 A valid Idaho license is required when fishing the Sawtooth NRA streams and rivers.
 Licenses can be obtained from sporting good stores and from local Drug Stores.
 Forest Service offices Do Not sell licenses.
 General season opens in late May (usually Memorial Day).
 Resident game fish species include cutthroat trout, rainbow trout, golden trout, brook trout, Dolly Varden, and grayling.
 Whitefish are present in most streams and help extend angling season.
 Idaho Fish and Game stock the streams and lakes.

-Areas for Day Hiking at Sawtooth National Recreation Area
+Areas for Backpacking at Sawtooth National Recreation Area